ringolol/Spoofy/README.md

 1. Go to the [Releases](https://github.com/ringolol/Spoofy/releases) page
 2. Download `Spoofy-macOS.zip` from the latest release
 3. Extract the zip and move `Spoofy.app` to your Applications folder
 4. On first launch, macOS will block the app because it is not signed.
-Right-click the app and select **Open** to trigger the warning, then go to **System Settings → Privacy & Security**, scroll down, and click **Open Anyway**
+Try openning the app and then go to **System Settings → Privacy & Security**, scroll down, and click **Open Anyway**

 ### Option 2: Build and install with Make